 Interns with CASA work with our development and program staff to ensure that the organization has the resources and support necessary to do this critical work.

-CASA of Union County is looking for a volunteer or intern for the summer to help our program staff continue to make CASA thrive.
-The volunteer would commit to working approximately 15-20 hours per week from May or June through August (flexible based on your school's schedule).
+CASA of Union County is looking for an intern for the Fall to help our staff continue to make CASA thrive.
+The intern would commit to working approximately 15-20 hours per week from September through December (flexible based on your school's schedule).
 The intern will have the opportunity to help in many ways, such as:

 Organizing and maintaining case files;